 The Bow Valley Parkway, or the 1A, is a road that every visitor to Banff National Park should drive on at least once.
 Before the Trans Canada, the Bow Valley Parkway was the original road linking Banff and Lake Louise in the early 1900s.

-Now it’s a scenic drive primarily used for sightseeing and outdoor recreation.
+Now, it’s a scenic drive primarily used for sightseeing and outdoor recreation.
 It’s a road not meant to be driven quickly, with plenty of beautiful stops along the way, including Morants Curve and Johnston Canyon.
+So if you’re in a hurry, don’t hop onto the Bow Valley Parkway and continue driving on the Trans Canada to get from Calgary to Vancouver.

 Be forewarned that parking here can be a significant problem, so we recommend planning for an early visit, a late one, or taking the Lake Louise Shuttle.
 One thing is for certain – however you decide to visit Lake Louise, it’s best planned in advance.